rmtmckenzie/flutter_qr_mobile_vision/README.md

 _Reading QR codes and other barcodes using Firebase's Mobile Vision API._

-# UPDATE - Now using Firebase since apps using GoogleMobileVision has become unreleaseable on iOS.
+# UPDATE - Now using Firebase since apps using GoogleMobileVision have become unreleaseable on iOS.

 This plugin uses Android & iOS native APIs for reading images from the device's camera.